Leafy GreensShelf Life, Storage, and Spoilage Guide

 Not RecommendedNot recommended

-Leafy greens require refrigeration to maintain freshness and safety.
-Storing at room temperature will significantly reduce shelf life and increase spoilage risk.
+Leafy greens require refrigeration to maintain freshness and prevent spoilage.
+Storing at room temperature will cause rapid wilting and spoilage.

 Refrigerator